ultimus11/IPL-Data-Analysis/code/part4/readme.md

 If RCB wins the toss
 	opt_to bat at Chepauk stadium:
-		RCB is likely to win the match opt_to field at Chepauk stadium:
+		RCB is likely to win the match. opt_to field at Chepauk stadium:
-		RCB is likely to loose the match
+		RCB is likely to loose the match.

 # Links:
 Here's the link for code in My GitHub Repository: